codewars/docs/content/authoring/kata/create-first-kata.md

 #### Discipline

 The discipline is the category that the kata belongs to.
 You should pick the category that best describes what the kata is intended to focus on.
-As of now there are four categories:
+As of now there are five categories:

 - Fundamentals - Focuses on core language and API knowledge.
 - Algorithms - Focuses on the logic required to complete the task.